eda-ricercatore/sardegna-scala/notes/scala-notes.md

 		is not limited to integers \cite[\S5.2, pp. 145, 145-146]{Tate2010}.
 	- *Scala* carries out implicit type conversions, such as during specifications of a *for loop* \cite[\S5.2, pp. 146]{Tate2010}.
-	- *Scala* supports tuples, which are fixed-length sets of objects; these objects don't need to be of the same type; and tuples can be expressed as objects and their attributes \cite[\S5.2, pp. 146]{Tate2010}.
+	- *Scala* supports tuples, which are "fixed-length sets of objects"; these objects don't need to be of the same type; and tuples can be expressed as objects and their attributes \cite[\S5.2, pp. 146]{Tate2010}.
 		Tuples can also be used for multivalue assignments